iulspop/umlify/CONTRIBUTING.md

 # Contributing to Ruby To UML

-First of all, we'd like to thank you for taking some of your time to contribute to the project.
-You're awesome 🤠👍
+First of all, thank you for taking the time to contribute to our project.
+You're amazing! 😎🌟

 ## Table of Contents